 - Obtain clearance from your supervisor.

-- Inform the Building Director that an experiment is to be conducted so that he/she may, in turn, provide the list to Security Services.
-Make sure Security Services has your emergency contact information so that you can be reached in the event of an emergency.
+- Inform the Building Director that an experiment is to be conducted, so that he/she may, in turn, provide the list to Security Services.
+Make sure Security Services has your contact information so that you can be reached in the event of an emergency.

-To view/update your permanent and mailing addresses and phone numbers:
+To view/update your home and internal mailing addresses and phone numbers:

 - Log into Minerva

 - Note: Make sure to click Submit when entering changes or selecting a Type of Address to Insert

 Emergency Contact Information: It is important for McGill to have your contact information in the case of an emergency, so please be sure to complete the Emergency Contact section found under the Personal Menu in Minerva.